Times have changed. Latin America has changed. I’ve changed.

 There you have it!

-These are my choices for where to travel in Latin America in the year 2018.
+These are my choices for where to travel in Latin America.

 Although I’m currently freezing in Canada, I’ll be headed down south in the new year for some fun in the sun.